ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/how_to_configure_outlook_2016_mac/guide.en-gb.md

 ## Go further

+> [!primary]
+>
+> For more information on configuring an email address from the Outlook app on macOS, see [the Microsoft Help Center](https://support.microsoft.com/en-gb/office/add-an-email-account-to-outlook-for-mac-6aeec61b-86af-40af-8ffe-985d0fc82ddb).

 [Configuring your Email Pro account in Outlook for Mac](/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_2016_mac).

 [Configuring your Exchange account in Outlook for Mac](/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/how_to_configure_outlook_2016_mac).